Enjoy an afternoon cruising Broome’s tranquil waters and be mesmerized by our growing population of 35,000 humpback whales.

 We offer two times for this cruise:

-Morning Tour: morning tea, fruit platters, hot beverages,
+Morning Eco Tour Departures: Morning tea, fruit platters, hot beverages provided

-Sunset Cruise: delicious homemade canapes and cheese and antipasti platters
+Sunset Eco Tour Departures: Delicious homemade canapes and cheese and antipasti platters provided

 Roebuck Bay is an incredibly diverse ecosystem and its extensive seagrass meadows are home to a myriad of marine life.
 Our Eco Tour takes our guests to see our resident snubfin dolphins in the stunning turquoise bay, and other residents are frequently seen throughout the tour.